Star formation history and metallicity in the Galactic inner bulge revealed by the red giant branch bump: Summary

-As a secondary result we found that the extinction index for the two bulge fields is consistent with the one derived in \citet{Nogueras-Lara:2018aa}, $\alpha=2.30\pm0.08$, which indicates -- within the measurement uncertainties -- that there are no significant variations of the extinction curve across the Galactic centre region.
+As a secondary result, we found that the extinction index for the two bulge fields is consistent with the one derived in \citet{Nogueras-Lara:2018aa}, $\alpha=2.30\pm0.08$, which indicates within the measurement uncertainties that the extinction curve across the Galactic centre region does not vary significantly.

-Finally, the stellar population of the regions studied in the inner bulge appears to be different from the one found at lower latitudes (in the NB) which is compatible with a continuous star formation history with recent stellar bursts \citep[e.g.][]{Figer:2004fk,Pfuhl:2011uq}.
+Finally, the stellar population of the regions in the inner bulge appears to be different from the population found at lower latitudes (in the NB), which is compatible with a continuous star formation history with recent stellar bursts \citep[e.g.][]{Figer:2004fk,Pfuhl:2011uq}.
 Future investigations of a larger field at same spatial resolution will be helpful to map the metallicity and age distribution of the bulge population at low latitudes.